Skip to main content Skip to navigation Skip to footer

 No local VS Code?
 Serve the editor from inside the repository sandbox and open it in any browser:

-rdc vscode connect -r my-app -m server-1 --browser
+rdc vscode connect my-app --browser

 This command: